There's plenty to think about when renting a property, from finding a place that suits your budge...

 1. Use a Reputable Agency

 We've all seen those programmes on television that show just how much can go wrong when using a cowboy letting agent.
-If using a letting agent, check that they're a member of a professional body such as the National Approved Letting Scheme, the Property Ombudsman or the Association of Residential Letting Agents.
+If using a letting agent, check that they're a member of a professional body such as the Safeagent Scheme, the Property Ombudsman or the Association of Residential Letting Agents.
 If in doubt, Google should help you to decide whether to trust them.

 2. Ask the Right Questions

 You may think you've found your dream property, but asking the right questions will determine whether it's really right for you.
 Check how long the tenancy is for, the value of the deposit, who is responsible for bills, and why the previous tenants moved out.
 The answers you're given will help you to make your mind up.